 - Check Photos app on Start Screen for Live Tile option

-2. Update Windows 10
+3. Update Windows 10

 Some of these updates may target native Windows apps, including the Photos App so make sure to turn automatic updates on or check for updates from time to time.

-3. Update the Photos App
+4. Update the Photos app

 - Open the Photos App page, click on the menu (the three dots) and check for updates.

 New updates will automatically get installed on your computer.

-4. Run the Windows App Troubleshooter
+5. Run the Windows App troubleshooter

-2. In the new window, go to the section ‘Find and fix other problems’ > scroll down to Windows Store Apps > Run the troubleshooter.
+- In the new window, go to the section Find and fix other problems scroll down to Windows Store Apps and click the Run the troubleshooter.

-5. Repair your Registry
+6. Repair your Registry

-1. Go to Start > type cmd > right-click Command Prompt > select Run as Administrator
+- Go to Start, type cmd, right-click Command Prompt and select Run as Administrator.

-2. Now type the sfc /scannow command
+- Now type the sfc /scannow command.

-3. Wait for the scanning process to complete and then restart your computer.
+- Wait for the scanning process to complete and then restart your computer.
 All corrupted files will be replaced on reboot.

-6. Restore the Photos app
+7. Restore the Photos app

-- Go to Start > type ‘powershell’ > launch WindowsPowerShell (Admin)
+- Go to Start, type powershell, launch Windows PowerShell (Admin)